Terms of Service

 Table of Contents

-WHEREAS, Pathway wishes to license the use of certain Automated Client Management System Software, including Office Bot, Marketing Bot, Desk Bot, Mega Bot, Form Builder, Self-Service Kiosk, Self-Service Kiosk widget (collectively or individually the “SOFTWARE”) as being accessed by individual user or the end-user (the “AUTHORIZED USERS”) through the Pathway platform (the “PLATFORM”), including any updates, modifications, revisions, and third party products or services designed to interoperate with the Software.
+WHEREAS, Pathway wishes to license the use of certain Automated Client Management System Software, including Office Bot, Marketing Bot, Desk Bot, Mega Bot, Form Builder, Self-Service Kiosk, Self-Service Kiosk widget, DataPort API (collectively or individually the “SOFTWARE”) as being accessed by individual user or the end-user (the “AUTHORIZED USERS”) through the Pathway platform (the “PLATFORM”), including any updates, modifications, revisions, and third party products or services designed to interoperate with the Software.

 AND WHEREAS, Client desires to use the Software from Pathway made available through the Platform.